ankurgodambe/YACassandraPDO/README.md

     $ cp tests/config.inc-dist tests/config.inc
     $ $EDITOR tests/config.inc

-This is to prevent accidentally dropping keyspaces that might in use.
+This is to prevent accidental keyspaces dropping that are in use.

 # DSN